DataAnalyticsinStudentHands/HealthyHomes3/README.md

-I've added a .gitignore and fixed package.json, bower.json and Gruntfile.js
+I've added a .gitignore and fixed package.json, bower.json

-[sudo] npm install
-bower install
-grunt serve
-or
-cordova serve

-might have to do phonegap create, depending on how you did the folder - if so, back out one higher level and create the project with the existing folder's name again.
-This lets you run the phonegap developer's realtime version.
+[sudo] npm install [using package.json] bower install [using bower.json] gulp [[not clear which ones need to be installed from CLI